 Semenova Eugenia Alexandrovna- Doct. of Sciences in Economy, professor, professor of department of Economic examination and financial monitoring of MIREA - the Russian Technological University

-Sitnov Alexey Aleksandrovich- the chief scientific editor of journal, Doct. of Sciences in Economy, professor, professor of Department of account, analysis and audit of Financial University under the Government of the Russian Federation
+Tregub Ilona Vladimirovna- Doct. of Sciences in Economy, Cand. od Science (Eng.), Professor, Department of Mathematics, Financial University under the Government of the Russian Federation

 Tsokolova Olga Igorevna - LLD, Professor, First Deputy Head of All Russian Research Institute of the Ministry of Internal Affairs of the Russian Federation, Honored Lawyer of the Russian Federation

 Vyphanova Galina Victorovna - LLD, professor, professor of department of the ecological and nature-resource right of the Kutafin Moscow State Law University (MSAL)